rakuista/wtd-notes-16/notes.md

 **Copyright does not apply to US government works**

- - It's ahrd to read contribute or reuse code that isn't well documented
+ - It's hard to read contribute or reuse code that isn't well documented

 ### What If